 With Via’s transparent pricing, you can pay full-time employees or contractors with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.

-Learn more about our Employer of Record services.
+Learn more about our employer-of-record (EOR) services.